TeleAI-mcp/nova-blockchain-dapp-k16o/README.md

-# nova-blockchain-dapp-k16o
+# Nova Blockchain Dapp K16O

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.